Fresh Eyes = Guest Eyes

 Tyler Williams & Winner Olmann

 Technological advancements have amplified our ability to produce musically impactful services.
 Learn about the tools we can use to achieve a wise balance of technology.

 Creating impactful worship services goes beyond the platform to the audio mixing.
-We’ll discuss practical, scalable ideas for the best practices in Audio.
+We’ll discuss practical, scalable ideas for the best practice in Audio Engineering.

-Creating impactful worship services goes beyond the platform to the Lighting design.
-We’ll discuss practical, scalable ideas for the best practices in Lighting design.
+Creating impactful worship services goes beyond the platform to the lighting design.
+We’ll discuss practical, scalable ideas for the best practice in lighting design.